CapitanLiteral/GUI_Research/README.md

 //TODO: Add gif

 <p>Those animations and transitions will give us a richer UI that provide much more information to the user.
-    You can check this page that shows some different animations and transitions very clearly:  <href>https://semantic-ui.com/modules/transition.html#/definition</href></p>
+    You can check this page that shows some different animations and transitions very clearly:  <a href="https://semantic-ui.com/modules/transition.html#/definition"></a></p>

 <h2>Introduction to the system.</h2>